MeowB/project-supro/README.md

 - [Mehdi Semlali](https://github.com/mehdoche1988)
 - [Arthur Pluymers](https://github.com/Buchos)

 This was an exercice for BeCode, the goal was to use what we learned about HTML/CSS/SASS to design 5 pages of a webshop with a picture of the given goal to achieve.
 The pages had to be responsive for desktop, tablet and mobile.
-This was made in our 3rd week at becode in late may/early june
+This was made in our 3rd week at becode in late may/early june.

 ## bugs: